ashutoshmjain/gita/src/mathuraChap13.md

 ## 13.2
 ----

 The king took his time.
 He wanted to make sure that he chose the right words though the ideas were still not fully framed in his mind.
 Finally, he said — `Maharishi`, I have been traveling across the kingdom and many times dressed like a local to blend with people.
-I find that people are generally happy but the for the bureaucracy they are lost into rituals -  and rituals have become a means to spend and celebrate.
-Even the poor citizens who can't afford rituals are forced into such acts because of social pressures.
+I find that people are generally happy but the bureaucracy is lost into the rituals -  and rituals have become a means to over spend and show-off.

+He continued - Even the poor citizens who can't afford rituals are forced into such acts because of social pressures.
 I like celebrations, but it is getting to a point where we are losing focus on the work.
 I guess I am finding diminishing work ethics, and this is leading to lessening prosperity.
 Citizens are not much ready to face a catastrophe as their previous generation were.
 No one seems to understand that we, as a race are not beyond calamities, and God only helps those who help themselves.
-I am not sure if it is with in the rights of a king to bring a sense of work responsibility back to the masses, or if this message was something that might be led by a `Maharishi` such as you.
+I am not sure if it is with in the rights of a king to bring a sense of work ethics back to the masses, or if this message was something that might be led by a `Maharishi` such as you.

 `Maharishi` thought for a while.
 He felt his worst nightmare was turning into truth.
 He always thought that the rituals had only symbolic value.
 He believed `Naad Yogies` must only convey the messages of sages, and not indulge in building their own communities.
 Communities were for the kings to build (and maintain) not for the `Yogies`.
 But then, he recalled his vow to never author a book himself.
 And he didn't want to spearhead a mass campaign without well crafted written down scripture to back it up.
 He brought his gaze back to the king — `Maharaaj` (O king of kings), this message must be for the next generation for it is hard to change the value system of current one.
 It is for your son (and my son) to craft, plan and communicate such a narrative.
 And they must do so at their own impulse — not as an instigation from us two.